Now Special job…..

-Getting a job is all about your mindset, it’s NOT about qualification or whether you’re good enough.
+Now Special Job is a way of getting you to recognise you need to look at your mindset, it’s NOT about qualification or whether you’re good enough.
 If you really want the job, if you really feel it’s for you and you’re hungry for it—–the job is yours for the taking.

 And that’s the crunch.